 There was a convention that viceregal chaplains became bishops.
-Dr Porter, however, fared exceptionally well because, after only a two-year purgatory in the remote and undesirable bishopric of Killala in County Mayo, he was translated to the singularly valuable bishopric of Clogher, where he remained from 1797 until his death in 1819.The Bishop married, in 1786, Mary Smith, of Norfolk, and by her had issue,
+Dr Porter, however, fared exceptionally well because, after only a two-year purgatory in the remote and undesirable bishopric of Killala in County Mayo, he was translated to the singularly valuable bishopric of Clogher, where he remained from 1797 until his death in 1819.He married, in 1786, Mary Smith, of Norfolk, and had issue,

-JOHN GREY, his heir;His lordship died in 1819, and was succeeded by his eldest son,
+JOHN GREY, his heir;The Bishop died in 1819, and was succeeded by his eldest son,

 Thomas, captain RN;